The Culprits Behind Yellow Teeth: Unveiling the Stains!

 2. Tobacco Use Smoking or chewing tobacco can introduce harmful chemicals into the mouth, which can stain and darken the enamel, resulting in yellow teeth.

-3. Food and Drinks Consuming excessive amounts of certain foods and beverages such as coffee, tea, red wine, and highly pigmented fruits can lead to enamel staining and teeth yellowing over time.
+3. Food and Drinks Consuming amounts of certain foods and beverages such as coffee, tea, red wine, and highly pigmented fruits can lead to enamel staining and teeth yellowing over time.

 4. Aging As we age, the outer layer of enamel on our teeth naturally wears away, revealing the underlying dentin, which has a yellowish hue.
 This can cause our teeth to appear more yellow as we get older.